 Stop it, Miranda!

 Why do I think about him so much?

-The entire situation had deteriorated to some teenage fling.
-For quite some time now they had been friendly.
-They had debated about Cerberus and the state of the galaxy, they had shared meals together and they were even teasing each other frequently.
+Her mission after the Battle of the Citadel had been to draw up preparations to emotionally manipulate Shepard, seduce him and that way recruit him to Cerberus.
+That had been shelved once the Collectors had destroyed the Normandy, but she had received renewed orders from the Illusive Man that Shepard was to be recruited.
+So she was on track to do that, but now the entire situation had deteriorated to some teenage fling.
+For quite some time now she had been friendly with Shepard They had debated about Cerberus and the state of the galaxy, they had shared meals together and they were even teasing each other frequently.
 She was an adult and yet whenever there was downtime Shepard always appeared in her mind.
 Whenever she saw him on the ship she secretly glanced at him.

 And just a few hours earlier he had helped her with something personal.
 He had helped her save Oriana from the grasps of their crazed father.
 Without hesitation he had agreed to help her after she had explained the predicament that her sister...was in danger.
 The mercs never knew what hit them as the unstoppable force of Shepard cut through their lines.
 He even convinced her to go and talk to Oriana, Miranda did not want to complicate Oriana's life, but Shepard's reasoning had convinced her to tell Oriana that she had a sister, a sister that cared and loved her.
 Neither of this would have happened without Shepard's help.
 Her sister was much younger, but so beautiful, filled with joy and had a happy life full with love.
 This had an impact on Miranda and their meeting made her happy, they had promised to stay in touch, and it was worth it, all of it.
 She had a reason to fight the Collectors now and the Reapers, more so than the objectives of Cerberus.

 She felt the need to talk to Shepard.